vsprakash2003/docker_playground/README.md

 4. specify application name ex: multi-docker
 5. the page is now displayed with message "No environments currently exist for this application.
 Create one now"
 6. click on create one now link
-7. select the web environment box
+7. select the web server environment box
-8. select Multi-Docker conatiner from the pre-configured platform drop down
+8. select Multi-container Docker from the pre-configured platform drop down
 9. click create new environment
 ```